hunterjm/location-clock/index.md

 10. Rinse and repeat for the next 2 rods.  **Read the next line before cutting the last rod!** It's OK if things feel tight and like they aren't lining up properly.
 Clearances are tight.
 Until your rods have preassure on all 4 sides from all 4 motors, you will probably have to push and prod and pull and curse.
 11. The last rod has a place to fit into the mounting bracket base, so it will be a little longer, and the gear won't be glued on to the end.
 Make sure you attach the bracket base and measure from the front of the clock!
 ![Motors](static/images/motors.jpg)
+12. Wood glue the completed mechanism to the back of the clock face and clamp to let dry.

 ### Assembly